boltlabs-inc/libzkchannels/README.md

 	make deps
 	./test_emp.sh

-In addition, you'll need to setup & install the Redis database as follows:
+In addition, you'll need to start up the Redis database as follows:

 	./setup_redis.sh